dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ### Math

-Very simple math operations can be also expressed by using the operators:
+Very simple math operations can be also expressed by using the operators.
+The operators should be preferred where possible, as it helps avoid bugs around operator precedence and can improve readability.

 ```csharp
 public static Vector128<T> Add<T>(Vector128<T> left, Vector128<T> right) where T : struct => left + right;